June 6, 2015

 This practice of misrepresenting Cuenca hats to be Montecristi hats is, in my judgment, the single greatest factor accounting for the near extinction of Montecristi hats.
 It is not unusual for exporters in Cuenca to misrepresent Cuenca hats to be Montecristi hats.

 The current total annual production of Montecristi hats is estimated to be about 2000 hats.

 Q: Tell us about the $3 million dollar hat.
-Why is the finest Montecristi ever created, and who created it?
+Why is the finest Montecristi ever created, and who

 The Hat is the most finely woven Montecristi hat ever created.